udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 -   Sellability：an asset can be either sellable or non-sellable, which defines the ability to be sold.
 If the asset is configured to be non-transferrable, the asset is essentially non-sellable.

--   Multi-signature requirements: A multiple signature (or multisig for short) requirement represents that a transaction requires multiple approvals from different participants.
+-   Multi-signature requirements: A multiple signature (or multi-sig for short) requirement represents that a transaction requires multiple approvals from different participants.
 Multi-signature addresses and transactions broaden this model by creating identities on the chain which are managed collectively by multiple parties.
-UDAP uses “m-of-n” bitcoin-style multi-signatures, in which a multisig address A is defined as: Given n regular addresses, at least m of the private keys corresponding to those addresses must sign a transaction to perform an action for A.
+UDAP uses “m-of-n” bitcoin-style multi-signatures, in which a multi-sig address A is defined as: Given n regular addresses, at least m of the private keys corresponding to those addresses must sign a transaction to perform an action for A.

 ###### 5.2.4 Tokenization